 A platform—also referred to as an author platform or a media platform—is an established media forum through which an author connects to his or her audience.
 Like a physical platform can be "a stage for public speaking," a media platform gives an author a kind of pulpit from which to address—and promote books to—a ready-made potential readership.
 Like a diving platform, it can springboard a book into the marketplace and create sales momentum at publication.

 Book Publishers Like Big Platforms

 Whether the author brings viewers through a TV show or readers through a popular blog, authors with a large platform of one kind or another are appealing to publishers.
 An author with an established audience assures that booksellers will take notice of the book, that the book will likely get media attention (audience feeds more audience), and that there are likely fans who will immediately buy the book—all good for the publishing business.

 How big should an author platform be?
-Whether we're talking followers or fans or viewers, tens of thousands is okay; hundreds of thousands is better, and with a platform that gets millions of eyeballs, a book deal is a slam-dunk.
+Whether we're talking followers or fans or viewers, tens of thousands is okay; hundreds of thousands are better, and with a platform that gets millions of eyeballs, a book deal is a slam-dunk.

 Types of Author Platforms

 - A Popular Blog - Large readership is key for a publisher to take notice.
 Molly Wizenberg's popular food blog, Orangette, was a platform that helped her sell her first book, A Homemade Life, to a publisher because she had a large readership.
 Before her book sales gained her recognition, best-selling author Amanda Hocking used her blog to connect with paranormal romance readers, which nurtured their interest in her self-published novels.